Practising Code. Like I’m Practising Drums.

 How I apply the methods that I use for improving my knowledge and ability of drumming, to learning, and becoming better at coding and creating for email.

 I don’t consider myself to be a great coder (or a great drummer either), I do my thing, I’m rarely happy with any of it, or myself.
 I put things out there, but the paranoia I go through once it’s posted is ridiculous.
 Imposter syndrome is part of my mind-set and I don’t think that will change anytime soon.
-But I feel in the past 10 months in particular, since adapting Mike’s method to how I learn code, I’ve made significant steps forward, and grown in confidence since I started thinking and “practising” in this way.
+But I feel in the past 10 months in particular, since adapting Mike’s method to how I learn to code, I’ve made significant steps forward, and grown in confidence since I started thinking and “practising” in this way.
 My ability and knowledge is vastly improved, and my creativity has seen a significant boost.
+And I’ve had more enjoyment and motivation to improve.

 With all of the concepts i created, I’m essentially practising.